 A second journalist has been attacked in the Moscow region following Saturday's reported assault on Oleg Kashin, which caused the reporter to be placed into an induced coma.

-Regional newspaper journalist Anatoly Adamchuk was attacked by two men outside his newspaper's office in south east Moscow, Reuters reports.
+Regional newspaper journalist Anatoly Adamchuk was attacked by two men outside his newspaper's office in south east Moscow, Reuters reports .
 It is understood that he suffered a concussion and other minor injuries.

+According to reports, Adamchuk's colleagues believe the attack is linked to his coverage of plans to log a nearby forest to build a controversial highway.
 The report follows news that Kommersant's political correspondent Oleg Kashin was beaten in Moscow on Saturday.
 According to the Reuters report his injuries left him in a coma with broken legs, fingers, a damaged skull and fractured jaws.

 Following the attack on Kashin, President Dmitry Medvedev called on the prosecutor general and the interior ministry to take "special control" of the investigation.